 If it’s socially uncomfortable

 The culture on campus isn’t always what you anticipate.
 Maybe most students always seem to be partying—like, keggers-on-Monday-night-before-midterms partying—and it just isn’t your scene.
 Or maybe the school is a little too serious and there isn’t enough happening socially that piques your interest.
 Whatever it may be, the social aspect of college can have a huge impact on your college experience, so it is important to enjoy your surroundings and find opportunities for fun while still focusing on academics.
 College graduate Alexandra Kann knew her time was up at her university in Boston, Massachusetts, almost right away.
 “I came home every weekend first semester and didn’t make any friends that I was comfortable with,” Kann says, describing her decision to transfer.
-If you just don’t seem to click with your fellow students, it can be hard to imagine a life at that school for the next four years.
+If you just don’t seem to click with your fellow students, it can be hard to imagine life at that school for the next four years.
 “If the people around you are a distraction more than a help where you currently are, it is time to transfer,” advises Graves.
 When Kann transferred to her small, private college campus, she says she felt more comfortable and found it much easier to make friends due to the smaller and more intimate class settings.

 If the academics aren’t delivering

 If the major you wanted isn’t available, your classes aren’t challenging enough, or outside-of-class learning options, like internships, are scarce, transferring may be in the cards for you.
-You want to be engaged in your studies, gaining new skills, exploring promising careers, and learning how to learn!
-However, before you decide to transfer all together, try talking to your academic advisor first.
+You want to be engaged in your studies—gaining new skills, exploring promising careers, and learning how to learn!
+However, before you decide to transfer altogether, try talking to your academic advisor first.
 You might be able to switch classes, join honors students, or even pursue an independent major with the help of a faculty advisor.
 Give yourself a semester or two to feel it out.
 Most of the time, you will be taking prerequisite classes in your first few semesters that may seem less advanced than you’d like.
 Talk to your advisor and see if you can be steered in the right direction to harder classes.
 Graves recommends deciding to transfer before the start of major-specific classes.
 “It becomes increasingly more difficult to transfer the further a student progresses in their actual academic classes,” he says.
 If you look around and the school just doesn’t seem to offer what you are looking for, a more challenging college may be a better fit.
 A transfer may help your résumé, as you only need to list the institution you graduated from.
-But attending a higher ranked college isn’t everything.
-Being in the top of your class at any school still looks good to employers.
-Keep this in mind before making the decision to transfer to a more advanced institution where you might fall shy of being a competitive student.
+But attending a higher-ranked college isn’t everything.
+Being at the top of your class at any school still looks good to employers.
+Keep this in mind before deciding to transfer to a more advanced institution where you might fall shy of being a competitive student.

 If family comes first

-Life can sometimes throw a curve-ball, and there are times when family has to take priority over school.
+Life can sometimes throw a curveball, and there are times when family has to take priority over school.
 If you unexpectedly find out a family member is critically ill, it may make more sense for you to transfer to a school closer to home and even commute.
 Transferring schools because of a loved one is a sensible option, even though it might not be the ideal option for you.
 On the other hand, students should be careful not to confuse a real family emergency with feelings of homesickness.
 Being away from home for the first time can be a scary thing.
-At a time where everything seems overwhelming and unfamiliar, homesickness can rear its ugly head.
+At a time when everything seems overwhelming and unfamiliar, homesickness can rear its ugly head.
 As a college student, it is important to not let these feelings affect your experience.
 It may seem like a quick fix to pack up and go home, but make sure you are certain it’s what you want to do.
 Ask yourself, is this a real family emergency?
 Or am I just missing the familiarity of home?

 Although she was experiencing some financial troubles at her school in North Carolina, it was Foley’s feelings of homesickness that gave her the extra nudge to transfer schools.
-“In the beginning I was happy with my decision to transfer, but now it is my biggest regret.
+“In the beginning, I was happy with my decision to transfer, but now it is my biggest regret.
 I wish I had stuck it out and stayed in North Carolina because it was an opportunity of a lifetime, but I left it because I was feeling a little homesick,” she says.
 “My new school was completely opposite from North Carolina, and I did not feel a part of the school at all.
 I didn’t even attend my college graduation.”
 Missing home is very common amongst college freshmen, but in some cases—like Breanna Foley’s—it is important to overcome those feelings and only leave if it’s necessary.

 If it’s just a bad fit